happybeing/dweb/dweb-cli/README.md

 You can use any **static site generator** that does what you need.

+Bug reports and a note for developers: feature requests and issues should be opened on Codeberg [here](https://codeberg.org/happybeing/dweb/issues).
+The github repository is a mirror, only used to build releases.

 ### Status
 **IMPORTANT:** **dweb** and **Autonomi** are at an early stage so regard this as experimental / alpha.
 This is ready for play and for early adoption, and to help those wanting to create websites and web apps on the Autonomi network.